Boddington

 • One of Australia’s largest producing gold mines, Boddington produces both gold and copper concentrate.

-• The operation is currently focused on completing stripping in the north and south pits, with a projected ~30% increase in gold production from 2027 as stripping concludes in 2026.
+• The operation is currently focused on completing waste stripping campaign in North and South pits; completion expected in 2026.

 • Boddington has an estimated 16-year reserve life, with further upside potential from ongoing resource development and exploration.